peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `EFloat RoundToExponentExact(int exponentSmall,
  EContext ctx)`<br>
- Returns a binary floating-point number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+ Returns a binary floating-point number with the same value as this object but rounded to the specified exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.

 * `EFloat RoundToExponentExact(EInteger exponent,
  EContext ctx)`<br>
- Returns a binary floating-point number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.
+ Returns a binary floating-point number with the same value as this object but rounded to the specified exponent, and signals an inexact flag if the result would be inexact.

 * `EFloat RoundToExponentExact(EInteger exponent,
  ERounding rounding)`<br>
- Returns a binary number with the same value as this object but rounded to the given exponent.
+ Returns a binary number with the same value as this object but rounded to the specified exponent.

 * `EFloat RoundToIntegerExact(EContext ctx)`<br>
  Returns a binary floating-point number with the same value as this object